geraldotech/CheatSheets/Git-Hub.md

 ```
 $ git branch
 ```
-- Display all Branch Remote
+- Display all remote branch
 ```
 $ git branch -r
 ```
-- Display all Branch
+- Display all branch
 ```
 $ git branch -a
 ```
-- Switch to Branch in Your Local Repo
+- switch to branch in Your Local Repo
 ```
  $ git checkout version2
- $ git switch nome-da-branch - mudar de branch
+ $ git switch nome-da-branch

 ```
 - Deploy this branch: